 Moths are cooked in sand and stirred in ashes, after cooking their heads must be removed.
 After this state, they were generally eaten and sometimes they were added into a paste for cakes.

-Australian Aborigines had a good knowledge and understanding of the habits of the bogong moth, which has long been a source of protein for the indigenous people of the region.
+Australian Indigeonous people had a good knowledge and understanding of the habits of the bogong moth, which has long been a source of protein for the indigenous people of the region.
 But nowadays entomophagy has reduced among them because of the increasing adoption of European diets.
 Also, the loss of traditional lands has resulted in reduced access to native food and intense decrease of native habitat for agriculture purpose.